Yandex Cloud

 If a custom log group is not specified in the function version parameters or logging is not turned off, the function automatically writes all logs to the default log group for the folder it resides in.

-To write logs to a custom log group, provide the log group ID in the --log-group-id parameter when creating a function version.
-The log group must reside in the same folder as the function.
+For logging to a custom log group, provide that log group's ID in the --log-group-id parameter when creating a function version.
+The log group may reside in a different folder.
+The account used to run the command must have the logging.editor role or higher for the folder.

 Minimum logging levelMinimum logging level

-To set a minimum logging level, provide it in the --min-log-level parameter when creating a function version.
+To set the minimum logging level, specify it in the --min-log-level parameter when creating a function version.

 If you set the minimum logging level, logs of that level and higher will be written to the execution log.
 With no minimum logging level set, all function logs will be written to the execution log.